Peru: Natural Landscape

 Andean Highlands (La Sierra or Los Montañas)

-The Sierra Highlands natural region, containing the Peruvian Andes, is the commanding feature of Peru.
-Hundreds of permanently glaciated and snowcapped peaks tower over the valleys.
-It includes the Altiplano plateau as well as the highest peak of the country, the 6,768 m (22,205 ft) Huascarán.
+The Sierra Highlands natural region, containing the Peruvian Andes, is Peru's commanding feature—hundreds of permanently glaciated and snowcapped peaks tower over the valleys.
+The region includes the Altiplano plateau and the country's highest peak, the 6,768 m (22,205 ft) Huascarán.

-Slopes are relatively gentle in northern Peru.
+In northern Peru, slopes are relatively gentle.
 The Andes Mountains in central Peru are higher and more rugged.
 The ranges of the central zone form challenging barriers to movement.
 In southern Peru, the character of the Andes changes to that of a high plateau region; this is the Altiplano, with vast tablelands.

 Two plant communities characterize the Peruvian highlands: puna grasslands at higher elevations and a mixture of native and introduced species at lower elevations.
 The Puna has an abundance of forage grasses and is home to the llama, alpaca, vicuña, and guanaco, which are native to the region.
 In addition, several species of eucalyptus have replaced native tree species.